-During 2021-22 WCF will be continuing to build a network of customers, suppliers and potential partners in our sector.
-WCF is able to demonstrate financial stability due to Worcestershire County Council being our owner as well as our major customer.
-This demonstrates a low risk as our owner Worcestershire County Council fully support WCF.
+During 2022-23 WCF will be continuing to build upon our successful network of customers, suppliers and potential partners in our sector.
+WCF can demonstrate financial stability due to Worcestershire County Council being our owner as well as our major customer.
+This demonstrates a low risk as our owner Worcestershire County Council fully supports WCF.